• Home

 Pensioners can get between £100 and £300 in the winter months to help pay their energy bills.

-They will also receive an extra £300 Pensioner Cost of Living Payment per household this winter, which will be paid as an automatic top-up to the Winter Fuel Payment.
+This winter, they will also receive an extra one-off Pensioner Cost of Living Payment between £150 and £300, which will be paid as an automatic top-up to the Winter Fuel Payment.

 You could be eligible for a Cold Weather Payment of £25 extra a week if you’re getting certain benefits when the temperature is zero or below for more than 7 days.